 - small disposable container

 - 12″ metal ruler (optional)

-- vintage book that you don’t mind taking apart
+- a vintage book that you don’t mind taking apart

-Make sure the drawer is clean and dust free.
+Make sure the drawer is clean and dust-free before you begin this DIY drawer liner technique.
 I like to use my shop vac to get into the nooks and crannies.
 If the drawer is old, who knows what is in there!
-If you have any spots like dried up gum (yuck!) then use a scrapper or putty knife to loosen it.
+If you have any spots like dried-up gum (yuck!) then use a scraper or putty knife to loosen it.
 Be sure to vacuum all the yucky bits up!

 Remove enough pages from the book to cover the area.
 You can tear out the pages carefully or use the Exacto knife and a straight metal ruler.